ibonkonesa/symfony4-vue/README.md

 Axios are prototyped as $http.
 This service will be available at the whole Vue app.

 Vuex and Vue-router are included too.
 Be free to add as routes and stores as you want.

+#### UPDATES

+April 2019 - Although encore server worked well with spread operator (...) while development, if you tried to build a production compilation it did not work.
+I have updated @symfony/webpack-encore package in order to get this working without the use of babel plugins.
+I also updated the assets folder skeleton to have a page oriented structure.